MasterOfLogic1/Desky.SendGridEmail/README.md

 ## License

-This library is licensed under [insert license type here].

 ## Support

-For any issues or feature requests, please reach out to the project maintainer at [insert contact details here].
+For any issues or feature requests, please reach out to the project maintainer at masteroflogic.mol@gmail.com.